Nikkei snaps 2-day winning run, hits resistance

 However, the S&P 500 has only lost 1.1 percent so far this year, while the Topix has shed nearly 20 percent.

-Among those which are set to become the worst performers in 2011 was Tokyo Electric Power Co (9501.T), which has lost nearly 89 percent.
+Among those which are set to become the worst performers in 2011 was Tokyo Electric Power Co, which has lost nearly 89 percent.